 1. Mobile-First Design

-, so it’s more vital than ever to make sure your healthcare website is optimized for potential patients using mobile browsers.
+Today more than, so it’s more vital than ever to make sure your healthcare website is optimized for potential patients using mobile browsers.

 “Mobile-first” doesn’t just mean that your website collapses to fit a phone’s screen — it means mobile users have a perfect experience while using the site.
 This means optimizing site design with ample white space, getting rid of some components, and reformatting others so visiting your website from a smartphone or tablet is intuitive, not frustrating.